tmitchell/django-watchdog-cookbook/README.md

  * `all_servers` - Edit this to reflect the hostname of your target system, as well as its internal and external IP's.
 This will be used to update the `/etc/hosts` file.

-Switch to a virtualenv: `mkvirtualenv watchdog && workon watchdog`
+Switch to a virtualenv

+    mkvirtualenv watchdog && workon watchdog

-Install [LittleChef][littlechef]: `pip install littlechef`
+Install [LittleChef][lc]

+    pip install littlechef

 LittleChef is a wrapper over fabric and chef-solo that gets you bootstrapped and deals with the various configurations you might encounter.
-If you're new to Chef, it's a quick way to get running quickly.
+If you're new to Chef, it's a great way to get running quickly.
 If you're already using and comfortable with chef-solo, you should be able to use the cookbook and recipes without much extra work.

-Bootstrap your target system: `cook node:your.hostname deploy_chef`
+Bootstrap your target system

+    cook node:your.hostname deploy_chef

 After this process completes, your system will be set up with chef-solo.
 Now we need to get it running the application stack.

-Configure your target system `cook node:your.hostname configure`
+Set up and configure the target system (make sure you're in the `django-watchdog-cookbook/` root directory)

+    cook node:your.hostname configure

 After a while, this should return back and you should be able to navigate to http://your.hostname and see your django-sentry instance running!